)

 And there it was—that uncomfortable silence familiar to marketers everywhere.

-Most companies invest significant resources into branding without truly knowing if it's working.
-They measure something, certainly—but rarely what actually matters.
-This post breaks down the fundamentals of measuring brand effectiveness, providing practical frameworks anyone can implement regardless of company size or marketing budget.
+Most companies invest significant resources into branding without truly knowing if it’s working.
+They measure something, certainly — but rarely the things that connect directly to business objectives.

 Why Measuring Brand Performance Matters

-Before diving into metrics, let's address the elephant in the room: many executives still view branding as a "soft" discipline that can't be quantified.
-This couldn't be further from the truth.
+Let’s address the elephant in the room: many executives still view branding as a “soft” discipline that can’t be quantified.
+This couldn’t be further from the truth.

 Without proper measurement:

-You can't justify brand investments to stakeholders
+You can’t justify brand investments to stakeholders.

-The Four Pillars of Brand Measurement
+The Four Pillars of Brand Measurement: APEC

 1. Brand Awareness